chaddro/EasyPopulate-4.0/README.txt

 You should select the Comma as your field delimiter, and the Double Quote as your text delimiter.
 You may not get proper results using Excel.
 At least one specific known issue is that dates must be formatted to be like: YYYY-MM-DD HH:MM:SS (or without the time at the end)

 2) There are now two ways to address product that is imported.
-The default remains the products_model.
-When assigned the products_model must be used to distinguish your products for import.
+The default as installed remains the products_model.
+   When assigned as the primary key, the products_model must be used to distinguish your products for import.
 Any record with a blank v_products_model entry will be skipped.

-   Also note that if you enter the same products_model twice, the latest record entry will over-write any previous entries.
+   Also note that if you enter the same products_model twice, the latest (last) record entry will over-write any previous entry.
 The exception here is if you enter a different category; this will result in a linked product.
+This means that if two rows of data have the same v_products_model data with only a difference of the category name, then the product will appear in both categories and a change to the data in one entry will appear in the other category.
+See the previous sentence about effect of two products having the same products_model identifier.
-"Duplicate" products with the same products_model number is not supported.
-If you have these entries in your database, you may get unpredictable results.
+   "Duplicate" products with the same products_model number is not supported when using the v_products_model as the primary key.
+   If you have these entries in your database, you may get unpredictable results when importing data.

    The second method of import is to use the products_id.

-Incorrect use of the products_id can severely corrupt your database and store.
+   NOTE: Incorrect use of the products_id can severely corrupt your database and store.

    It is always possible to export the products_id as a user defined field even if products_model is the chosen primary field.
 Use of the products_model field allows for matching of data from perhaps an outside vendor to the data in the database.
-Use of the products_id will allow export of the store, modification of that file and then again import of the applicable rows of data to update the modified field(s).
-   There are two settings, one with products_id only, where rows with a blank products_id will be skipped like with products_model above, the other, "", will assign a new products_id (next "available") for records that have a blank for the products_id field in the applicable row.
+   Use of the products_id will allow export of the store, modification of that file and then again import of the applicable row(s) of data to update the modified field(s).
+When working with the products_id as a primary key, there are two settings.
+One with products_id only, where rows with a blank products_id will be skipped like with a blank products_model entry described above, the other, blank_new, will assign a new products_id (next "available") for records that have a blank for the products_id field in the applicable row.

 3) Categories are handled differently from other versions of EP.
-You can now import multilingual categories (Like Products Names, descriptions, etc.).
+You can now import multilingual categories and related multilingual data (like Products Names, descriptions, etc.).
-To achieve this, each v_categories_names_1, v_categories_names_2, etc. correspond to a language installed in your system, and individual category names are separated by the Carat "^" symbol ($category_delimiter) .
+To achieve this, each v_categories_names_1, v_categories_names_2, etc. with the number corresponding to a language installed in your system.
+Individual category names for a product are separated by the Carat "^" symbol ($category_delimiter).

 For Example: Bar Supplies^Glass Washers^Brushes

-"Bar Supplies" will be your Top level Category, with "Glass Washers" as a sub-directory, and "Brushes" as a sub-directory of "Glass Washers".
+"Bar Supplies" will be your Top level Category, with "Glass Washers" as a sub-category, and "Brushes" as a sub-category of "Glass Washers" (sub-sub-category of "Bar Supplies").

-Be careful when creating your category names.
-"Bar Supplies" is not equal to "BAR Supplies" ... this will result in TWO category entries and will effectively create a linked product entry.
+Be careful when creating your category names, the routine is case sensitive.
+"Bar Supplies" is not equal to "BAR Supplies" ... this will result in TWO category entries and will effectively create a linked product entry (same product will appear in each category).

 As of 4.0.17, your lowest defined language (by language id) is needed to be used when creating categories.
 In the future I'll change this to the defined default language, but that will take some additional work.

 4) Work flow is somewhat different than other versions of EP.
 With EP4 you first upload your file, then click on Import.
-Optionally you can also Split an import file if it is too large.
-You can set the number of records to split on in the configuration settings.
+Optionally after the file is uploaded, you can also Split an import file if it is too large.
+The number of records on which to split the file is controlled in the configuration settings.
 Default is 2000.
 If you have a powerful server, you can increase this significantly.
-Testing on a VPS with an import file of 900,000 records, I broke the file into 50,000 record segments.
+Testing on a VPS with an import file of 900,000 records, I split the file into 50,000 record segments.
 Import of each 50,000 records took about 250 seconds.

 Also there is NO streaming upload or download support.
 Sorry if you liked this feature.
 A lot of effort has been put into improving the code's performance and streaming the data was a real memory hog.
 To download your exported file, you will need to "right-click, save-as".
-You may be able to set your browser to automatically download csv/CSV files.
+You may be able to set your browser to automatically download csv/CSV files when clicking on the download link.
 I'll come up with a better solution in due time.

 5) File names act as a switch inside the script for Importing.
-Namely: PriceBreaks-EP, CategoryMeta-EP, Featured-EP, SBA-Stock-EP, and
-Attrib-Basic-EP/Attrib-Detailed-EP ... these import files must have names that start with this string.
+This means that in order to affect the fields associated with say featured product, the filename must begin with the non-case sensitive name of Featured-EP.
+Anything that follows that name can be modified to suit but must follow the file naming convention of your host and software.
+The filenames requiring this unique file naming are namely: PriceBreaks-EP, CategoryMeta-EP, Featured-EP, SBA-Stock-EP, and Attrib-Basic-EP/Attrib-Detailed-EP ... these import files must have names that start with this string.

 For example, attempting to upload a file to modify the featured part(s) of a product where the filename does not begin with Featured-EP (case insensitive) data will not update the featured specific data of the product.
 Files that are not named using the identified unique filename prefix will be processed as a full product with each field processed as might be expected for a full product import.

 6) Basic Attribute Import.
-Please read the notes below carefully for how to use this feature which is still in development.
-Currently, you can at Import create your products_options_name (your attribute name, ie. color) , products_options_type (checkbox, dropdown, etc) and, products_options_values_name (red, green, blue).
+Please read the notes below carefully about importing attributes for how to use this feature which is still in development.
+Currently, you can at Import create your products_options_name (your attribute name, ie. color), products_options_type (checkbox, dropdown, etc), and products_options_values_name (red, green, blue).

 LASTLY but definitely not LEAST and applicable to all of EP4: Be sure to backup your data before importing your files.
-Remember, this is still "beta".
-I have made every attempt to make this a solid bug free product, but it does require more testing.
-I have added a lot of error trapping, but I'm sure I've missed things.
+I have made every attempt to make this a solid bug free product, but occasionally new features require more testing.
+A lot of error trapping has been added, but I'm sure I've missed things.

 IMPORTING ATTRIBUTES